What is Therapeutic Ultrasound (UST)? Effect, Indication, Contraindication

 Contraindications of ultrasound physical therapy

-Although it is beneficial in lots of cases, after all, it’s an electromagnetic ray.
-There are a few conditions where exposure to these rays can trigger internal derangement.
+Although it is beneficial in many cases—after all, it’s an electromagnetic ray—there are a few conditions where exposure to these rays can trigger internal derangement.

 1. Tumor.